willemann/CodeWithBlueprintRubixCube/README.md

 We have each person working on a different class or set of methods, detailed assignment is below

-Donny: setters and getters, main files and packaging, putting everything together
+Donny: setters and getters, Face class, low level representation of cube, putting everything together

 Kevin: Cube class, rotation in cube, initializing cube object, print and set cube values